+- 4.3.1.
 Turbine units are to be operated with raised operating gates to improve fish passage conditions when STSs are installed, except as provided below.
 To facilitate annual maintenance, operating gates are used to dewater the turbine units.
 To minimize turbine outage periods to the actual time required for maintenance (during the July 1 through December 15 time period), operating gates in one turbine unit may be lowered to the standard operating position and connected to hydraulic cylinders on the afternoon of the last regular workday (normally Thursday) prior to the start of the maintenance.
 With the operating gates in the standard operating position, the turbine unit may be operated until 0700 hours of the next regular workday (normally Monday).
-On the completion of maintenance, the turbine unit can be operated with the operating gates in the standard operating position until 0700 hours of the first regular workday after the maintenance is completed.
+On the completion of maintenance, the turbine unit can be operated with the operating gates in the standard operating position until 1200 hours of the first regular workday after the maintenance is completed.
 If turbine maintenance or the raising of the operating gates to the raised operating position is delayed after the time periods stated above, the turbine unit shall be immediately taken out of service until the work can be accomplished.
 Operation of turbine units with operating gates in the standard operating position shall be restricted to the July 1 through December 15 time period, and shall not occur unless at least 4 other turbine units are available for service.
-No more than 1 turbine unit at a time shall be operated with operating gates in the standard operating position and the turbine unit will be operated on last on, first off operating priority.
+No more than 1 turbine unit at a time shall be operated with operating gates in the standard operating position and the turbine unit will be operated on last on, first off operating priority. - 4.3.2.
 Unwatering turbine units should be accomplished in accordance with project dewatering plans.
-Prior to dewatering a turbine unit for maintenance, the turbine unit should be spun at speedno-load, if possible, immediately before installing tailrace stoplogs and headgates to minimize the number of fish in the draft tube and scroll case.
-If a turbine unit is out of service for maintenance for an extended period of time without tailrace stoplogs in place, efforts should be made to not open the wicket gates if the scroll case must be dewatered at a later date without the unit being spun before hand.
+If the turbine unit draft tube is to be dewatered, operate unit with full load for a minimum of 15 minutes prior to installing tail logs.
+If not possible to load, run unit at speed-no-load for minimum of 15 minutes.
+This is to reduce the number of fish in the scrollcase prior to installing stop logs.
+If a turbine unit is out of service for maintenance for an extended period of time without tailrace stoplogs in place, efforts should be made to not open the wicket gates if the scroll case must be dewatered at a later date without the unit being spun before hand. - 4.3.3.
+Units may be operationally tested for up to 30 minutes before going into maintenance status by running the unit at speed no load and various loads within the 1% criteria to allow premaintenance measurements and testing AND TO ALLOW ALL FISH TO MOVE THROUGH THE UNIT.
+Units may be operationally tested after maintenance or repair while remaining in maintenance or forced outage status.
+Operational testing may consist of running the unit for up to a cumulative time of 30 minutes (within 1% criteria) before it is returned to operational status.
+Operational testing OF UNIT UNDER MAINTENANCE is in addition to a unit in run status (E.G. MINIMUM GENERATION) required for power plant reliability.
+Operational testing may deviate from fish priority units and may require water that would otherwise be used for spill if the running unit for reliability is at its 1% minimum load.
+Water will be used from the powerhouse allocation if possible, and water diverted from spill for operational testing will be minimized to that necessary to maintain and assure generation system reliability.